IT Support Knowledge Base

 • Resolve or isolate certain issues on the startup disk.

-Attempt this step ONLY with a hardware team member involved.
+Please only attempt this step with a hardware team member involved.

 If the computer is unresponsive, put it in DFU Mode.
 Then you can attempt to revive or restore the computer's firmware with Apple Configurator 2.